jonmbake/standard-prompts/README.md

 npm install -g standard-prompts
 ```

+*Note:* This command will install standard prompts in the NPM `bin` directory; you may need to `source` the .bashrc or .zshrc file in order for the commands to be available in the same terminal session.

 _Standard prompts_ uses the [OpenAI API](https://platform.openai.com/docs/api-reference/introduction).
 Make sure to also set `OPENAI_API_KEY` environment variable (and optionally `OPENAI_API_MODEL`):

 ```